Apprenticeships and traineeships

 Take extra qualifications

-If you think you’ll need extra GCSEs or A levels to meet the entry requirements for your chosen course, speak to your school or college or look into study from home options.
+If you think you’ll need extra qualifications to meet the entry requirements for your chosen course, speak to your school or college or look into study from home options.